Threekit/treble-legacy/docusaurus/docs/components-threekit-provider.md

 :::info Multi-products

 You **do not** need to use the ThreekitProvider if you are using the `<PlayerLayouts>` component to defined multiple products.
-The ThreekitProvider component will setup the ThreekitProvider for you internally.
+The PlayerLayout component will setup the ThreekitProvider for you internally.

 :::